 Day 7: Casa de Casal de Loívos

-We take to the river early this morning, first traveling by powerboat past a few of the more stunning local quintas—including Graham’s Quinta do Vesuvio, built in 1565, and Taylor’s Quinta de Vargellas, established in 1820—to reconnect with our kayaks in Ferradosa.
-Launching from a small beach we paddle about 3 hours through the striking Valera Gorge, a narrow granite canyon through which the Douro courses, and down to the quaint village of Tua.
-There we enjoy a freshly caught lunch at a traditional riverside restaurant.
-Then it’s a spectacular drive up and over the hill to Casal de Loívos, an 18th-century manor house set high above the wine-producing heart of the Douro Valley.
-The BBC gave this village manor house the accolade of having one of the six best hotel views in the world—we heartily concur as we survey the panorama below, with the winding blue ribbon, wending
+We take to the river early this morning, first traveling by motorboat past a few of the more stunning local quintas—including Graham’s Quinta do Vesuvio, built in 1565, and Taylor’s Quinta de Vargellas, established in 1820—to reconnect with our kayaks in Ferradosa.
+Launching from a small beach, we paddle about three hours through the striking Valera Gorge, a narrow granite canyon through which the Douro courses.
+Our destination is the quaint village of Tua where we enjoy a lunch of freshly caught fish at a traditional riverside restaurant.
+Then, it’s a spectacular winding drive up and over the hill to Casal de Loivos, an 18th-century manor house set high above the heart of the Douro Valley wine-producing region.
+The BBC gave this village manor house the accolade of one of the six best hotel views in the world, and we heartily concur as we survey the panorama far below.
+The Douro appears as a narrow, winding blue ribbon, wending

-Day 8: Pinhão / Porto
+Day 8: Pinhao / Porto

-Our sojourn on the river comes to an end with one of our favorite paddling stretches, from Tua to scenic Pinhão, about three hours.
+Our sojourn on the river comes to an end with one of our favorite paddling stretches, from Tua to scenic Pinhao, a journey of about three hours.
 We are in the very center of the Douro demarcated port wine region, with neat rows of grapevines terracing down the schist mountainsides, and stately white stucco quintas

 Day 9: Porto / Depart